#2 in Australia for education and educational research*

 Course overview

-This industry-led combined degree allows you to fast-track your studies and graduate with two degrees in just four years.
+This industry-led combined course allows you to fast-track your studies and graduate with two degrees in just four years.
 You will explore a broad range of science disciplines before focusing on a specialisation.

 At the same time, develop the attributes, discipline-specific knowledge and professional behaviours required to practise as a secondary school teacher in Australia.
 Learn by doing and build practical experience through hands-on lab work, professional placements, work-integrated learning and international study experiences.

-Are you ready to join Australia’s largest profession?
+Are you ready to join one of Australia’s largest growing professions?

-Start with Deakin’s Bachelor of Science and choose two science majors that will lead to your postgraduate specialisations.
-Create unique course combinations that when paired with teaching core unit, customise your degree and boost your employability.
+Start with Deakin’s Bachelor of Science and choose two science teaching areas that will lead to your postgraduate specialisations.
+Create unique course combinations that when paired with teaching core units, customise your degree and boost your employability.
 Study disciplines including:

 Take part in our study abroad and work-integrated learning programs and gain invaluable experience you won’t find in the classroom.
 You’ll have the opportunity to be a part of our Global Science and Technology Program* or develop industry-relevant skills through our professional learning placements.